sprblm/dots-patterns/patterns/whisper-links.md

 Whisper Links make it easy to share information quickly between two trusted users.

 ## References & Where to Learn More

+[What Three Words](https://what3words.com/about-us-old/) maps every 3x3m location on earth to three words!
+This is how powerful three words alone can be.